German conservatives to promise full employment in party platform

-BERLIN Chancellor Angela Merkel's conservatives will promise to all but eliminate unemployment in Germany by the year 2025 when they announce their 2017 election campaign platform on Monday.
+BERLIN (Reuters) - Chancellor Angela Merkel's conservatives will promise to all but eliminate unemployment in Germany by the year 2025 when they announce their 2017 election campaign platform on Monday.

 Merkel's Christian Democrats (CDU) and their Bavarian sister party, the Christian Social Union (CSU), will present their platform for the Sept.
 24 election on Monday with other already known policies such as income tax cuts worth 15 billion euros per year and promises to build flats.